 Status Meaning Lit green Lights once when processing a communications command or another command from the host device is completed normally.
 When communication diagnostic is enabled, this indicator will flash once each time a stable communication is detected.
 Lit yellow When communication diagnostic is enabled, this indicator will flash once each time an unstable communication is detected.
-Flashing yellow quickly Flashes quickly when a timeout is detected during cyclic data exchanges.
-(A timeout occurs when I/O data from the IO controller is not received within the time specified for the timeout value.)
+Flashing yellow quickly Flashes quickly when a timeout is detected during tag data links.
+(A timeout occurs when tag data from the originator is not received within the time specified for the timeout value.)
 Lit red Lights once when processing a communications command or another command from the host device ends in an error.
 It continues to light if a system error occurred.
 Flashing red Flash when recoverable error occurs.
 (Configuration memory error, or Control signal wiring mistake, etc.) Flashing red irregularly The indicator will flash irregularly in the following cases.
-(It will repeatedly flash twice for 100 ms at 1-s intervals.) • When the same IP address is detected for two different devices on the network at startup Not lit Turn off when the standby state.
+(It will repeatedly flash twice for 100 ms at 1-s intervals.) • When the same IP address is detected for two different devices on the network at startup • When an error occurs when getting an IP address from the BOOTP server at startup (The BOOTP server does not respond.
+The IP address from the BOOTP server to set in the Reader/Writer is illegal.)
+Not lit Turn off when the standby state.

-LINK/ACT
+■ LINK/ACT

 Status Meaning Lit green Lighting during linking normally.
 Flashing green Flash during detects a carrier.
-Not lit Turn off when the Ethernet cable is not connected.
+Not lit Turn off when the ethernet cable is not connected.